 Some platforms, including MakerDAO’s DAI Savings Rate (DRS) tool, allow users to lock in their currency and earn interest.

-Generally, the interest rates in decentralized finance are attractive to the lender, making them an ideal investment opportunity.
+Generally, the interest rates in decentralised finance are attractive to the lender, making them an ideal investment opportunity.

 No Credit History Requirements

 This works to the advantage of those who have suffered from bad credit.
-For users who have difficulty in accessing funds through financial institutions, such as banks, having a CDP provides a secure and efficient platform to access funds.
+Having a CDP provides a secure and efficient platform to access funds for users who have difficulty accessing funds through financial institutions, such as banks.

 Also, the need for cumbersome paperwork is eliminated when using CDP, as opposed to protocols followed through traditional banking systems.
 All this is possible through an Ethereum address that a user possesses.

-With a CDP, users are not constrained by time limits, minimum repayment schedules, or shift term based rates that are often associated with traditional lending systems.
-The account holder has the freedom to draw DAI or add extra collateral as the need arises.
+With a CDP, users are not constrained by time limits, minimum repayment schedules, or shift term-based rates often associated with traditional lending systems.
+The account holder is free to draw DAI or add extra collateral as the need arises.

-There are fewer intermediaries involved as well as lower operational overheads as transactions are facilitated on the Ethereum blockchain.
-This lowers the cost of operations which, in turn, reduces the amount charged by MakerDAO.
+Fewer intermediaries are involved, and lower operational overheads as transactions are facilitated on the Ethereum blockchain.
+This lowers the cost of operations, which, in turn, reduces the amount charged by MakerDAO.

 No Counterparty Risk

-Since CDP is on a decentralized system, users are not reliant on a trusted counterparty institution to manage or release their funds while knowing that all their records are public and secure.
+Since CDP is on a decentralised system, users are not reliant on a trusted counterparty institution to manage or release their funds while knowing that all their records are public and secure.